Can Angora Rabbits Live Outside?

 3. Offer bedding and nesting materials: Angora rabbits need a soft and comfortable surface to rest on, so provide them with bedding and nesting materials such as hay or straw.
 This will also help to insulate the hutch and keep your rabbits warm.

-Overall, keeping Angora rabbits outside requires careful attention to their needs and environmental conditions.
+Keeping Angora rabbits outside requires careful attention to their needs and environmental conditions.

 How Cold Can Angora Rabbits Tolerate?